AmmeKo/Portfolio-Project/README.md

 * Working with a team of developers to assist each other in identifying bugs within existing code and to the improve usability of an application
 * Utilizing project management programs to improve project flow
 * Utilizing version control, regularly committing work, and thoroughly commenting code
-* Learning from other developers by observing their workflow, asking questions, and hearing their feedback at our daily standups
+* Learning from other developers by observing their workflow, asking questions, and hearing their feedback at our daily stand-ups
 * Practice working with a remote team and utilizing communication tools (particularly Slack)
 * The importance of flexibility, self-motivation, continuous research, and agile design
     * The WeatherApp story was initially meant to utilize the location under the user's profile.
 However, there was a bug that prevented the user from editing any of their profile or entering a preferred location.
-We moved forward with the WeatherApp utilizing user imput in order to make the app functional until the bug could be fixed.
+We moved forward with the WeatherApp utilizing user input in order to make the app functional until the bug could be fixed.
     * No one on the project was familiar with the State Department's API.
 After some research, I was able to find the resource to get up-to-date travel advisories in an xml format.

 *Jump to: [Top of Page](#live-project---tech-academy)*